gchure/phd/src/chapter_01/section_04_physiological_adaptation.md

 ![**A metabolic hierarchy in a three-component growth mixture of glucose, sorbitol, and glycerol.** A "triauxic" growth curve illustrating a hierarchy of carbon source metabolism.
-An *E. coli* culture was grown in an medium with equal parts glucose, sorbitol and glycerol with utilization in that order.
+An *E. coli* culture was grown in a medium with equal parts glucose, sorbitol, and glycerol with utilization in that order.
-Auxic transitions are shown as black points and white vertical lines.
-Regions of the growth curve where glucose, sorbitol, and glycrol are primarily consumed are colored in blue, orange, and green, respectively.
+Auxic transitions are shown as black points and white shaded regions.
+Regions of the growth curve where glucose, sorbitol, and glycerol are primarily consumed are colored in blue, orange, and green, respectively.
 Data digitized from @monod1947.
 Smooth line corresponds to a univariate spline applied to the data to retain the presentation in the literature.
 The [Python code